giuseppeiacono/OCP-Java-SE-8/dates_times_locales_and_resource_bundles/README.md

 Duration durationMinutes = Duration.ofMinutes(timeDifference);
 System.out.println("Duration is " + durationMinutes);
 ```
-The output is **Duration is PT3H30M**, where PT means "period of time" and the remaining value is the difference of time of three hours and 30 minutes.
+The output is **PT3H30M**, where PT means "period of time" and the rest of the string means 3 hours and 30 minutes.

 ### NBA match reminders
 We talk about several features of the new ``java.time.*`` package that are very intuitive and simplify the way to deal with datetime objects.